-Bird, mammal, and amphibian species of concern expected to occur in the Project area will be identified in collaboration with management agencies and Project relicensing participants using a combination of factors as described in Section 2.5.2.
+Bird and mammal species of concern expected to occur in the Project area have been identified in collaboration with management agencies using a combination of factors as described in Section 2.6.3.
 Habitat values for these focal species will be assessed for each of the wildlife habitat types mapped in the Vegetation Characterization Study (Section 2.2).
 Two general types of information are available to assess habitat use and habitat values: distributional information and habitat-use information.
 Without Project-specific wildlife survey data, the habitat-value rankings for each species will be generated based on existing distribution and habitat-use information, relying especially on the survey data and habitat-use analyses conducted for the nearby Allison Creek Hydroelectric Project (ABR 2011).

 The study area for the Wildlife Habitat Evaluation Study will encompass the Project Boundary for the Solomon Gulch Hydroelectric Project as depicted in Figure 1-1 and all Project features within that boundary.
-Also included in the study area will be a 250-foot buffer zone surrounding the Project Boundary to place the resulting wildlife habitat-value data within a local landscape context.
+Also included in the study area will be a 250-meter buffer zone surrounding the Project Boundary to place the resulting wildlife habitat-value data within a local landscape context.

-The goals of the study are to develop a list of wildlife species (birds, mammals, and amphibians) of cultural, ecological, or conservation concern that are known or expected to occur in the Project area, and to identify the habitats of most importance for those species.
+The goals of the study are to develop a list of wildlife species (birds and mammals) of concern that are known or expected to occur in the Project area, and to identify the habitats of most importance for those species.
 This information can then be used, if needed, to assess possible impacts of Project operations on the higher value wildlife habitats for those species in the Project area.
-Error!Reference source not found.